nianticlabs/simplerecon/README.md

 ## 📝 TODOs:
 - [x] Simple scan for folks to quickly try the code, instead of downloading the ScanNetv2 test scenes.
 - [ ] FPN model weights.
+- [ ] Tutorial on how to use Scanniverse data, ETA 5th October

 ## 🏃 Running out of the box!